• Skip to primary navigation

 Jump to Recipe Print Recipe

-Rich Vanilla ice cream rolled in crushed cornflakes, coconut, and cinnamon.
-Top this Fried Ice Cream with a dollop of whipped cream, a drizzle of honey, and fresh strawberries.
+This easy deep fried ice cream recipe features rich vanilla ice cream rolled in crushed corn flakes, coconut, and cinnamon.
+Top the fun dessert treat with a dollop of whipped cream, plus a drizzle of honey and fresh strawberries.
+Or enjoy with any of your favorite ice cream toppings!

 Yes!
 Fried Ice Cream is a thing.
-With a few simple tips, you can make this fabulous Mexican fried ice cream.
+With a few simple tips and easy steps, you can make this fabulous Mexican inspired deep fried ice cream dessert recipe at home.

 • Don’t over crush the cornflakes.